Marcus Coco

-Marcus Regis Coco (born 24 June 1996) is a Guadeloupean professional footballer who plays as a right-back or a right winger for Liga I club CFR Cluj and for the Guadeloupe national team.
+Marcus Regis Coco (born 24 June 1996) is a Guadeloupean professional footballer who plays as a right-back or a right winger for Israeli Premier League club Hapoel Tel Aviv and for the Guadeloupe national team.

 Club career

 Coco is a youth exponent from EA Guingamp.
 He made his Ligue 1 debut on 1 February 2015 against Girondins de Bordeaux starting the match and being substituted after 60 minutes for Lionel Mathis.

 He made his 10th appearance in the 2016–17 season by scoring a brace in a 1–3 away win over Lyon on 22 October 2016.

 In July 2019, following Guingamp's relegation from Ligue 1, Coco joined FC Nantes.

 International career

 In October 2023, Coco was called up to the Guadeloupe national team for a set of 2023–24 CONCACAF Nations League matches.
 He debuted in a 2–1 loss to Saint Lucia on 12 October 2023.